2 What Every Observer Should Know

 The telescope may only be used when the observing conditions are favorable (Section 2.1.2).
 A checklist of the normal START-UP procedure is given in Appendix A.

 It is important to leave the mirror covers closed until you are ready to observe because the ambient air will be warmer than the mirror.
+The active cooling is also only active when the mirror cover is closed.

 2.1.2 Limits on Observing Conditions.